Efficient Bayesian Updates for Deep Active Learning via Laplace Approximations: Multi-class Last-Layer Update

+where $p^\star_\x = \max_\y p(\y| \x, \weights)$ is the maximum probability outputted by the the DNN.
+An even simpler approximation is to assume a Gaussian likelihood for the covariance, leading to the following formulation

+which has been empirically shown to work more robustly when estimating uncertainties~\cite{liu2022simple}.
+For this reason and its computational efficiency, we employ this approximation in our method.

-Analog to the updates for binary classification in Eq.~\eqref{eq:mean-update} and Eq.\eqref{eq:laplaceupdates}, we implement the updates of the mean parameter vector for class $y$ and covariance matrix given a new dataset $\datanew$ based on the Gauss-Newton algorithm:
+Analog to the updates for binary classification in \cref{eq:meancov-update}, we implement the updates of the mean parameter vector for class $y \in \mathcal{Y}$ and the covariance matrix $\mccov \in \mathbb{R}^{D \times D}$ shared across the classes $\mathcal{Y}$ given a new dataset $\datanew$ based on the Gauss-Newton algorithm leading to:

-where $\delta$ is the Dirac delta function returning $\delta(c)=1$ if the condition $c$ is true and otherwise $0$.
-Making predictions via mean-field approximation~\citep{lu2019mean-field} on the updated normal distribution with $c = \nicefrac{\pi}{8}$ yields: